 - statutory or other obligations which may need to be considered

 - safety of the minor

 - any protection orders that note the interests of the young person.

 Open Arms will inform the young person what information will be disclosed.

-For more information on how Open Arms manages personal information, download a copy of:
+Learn more about how Open Arms manages personal information